Kuiil: Conception

 Kuiil was created as an original character for The Mandalorian, a live-action Star Wars television series that debuted on the Disney+ streaming service on November 12, 2019.
-Concept art was prepared for the character during pre-production, including an image by Christian Alzmann of Kuiil and the Mandalorian riding bluurgs alongside each other, and another by Jama Jurabaev of Kuiil and the Mandalorian at his moisture farm.
+Concept art was prepared for the character during pre-production, including an image by Christian Alzmann of Kuiil and the Mandalorian riding blurrgs alongside each other, and another by Jama Jurabaev of Kuiil and the Mandalorian at his moisture farm.
 Ugnaughts had first appeared in The Empire Strikes Back (1980) as workers on Cloud City, and reappeared in the sequel film Return of the Jedi (1983).
 They have also been featured on the television shows Star Wars: The Clone Wars, Star Wars Rebels, and Star Wars Resistance, as well as various Star Wars novels.
 The character of Kuiil was first publicly announced on October 28 with the release of a character poster of The Mandalorian solely featuring the character.
 The first footage of Kuiil was shown in a trailer for The Mandalorian released on November 6, 2019, less than a week before the show debuted.
 The trailer included a brief clip of Kuiil, as well as a small amount of dialogue from the forthcoming show, in which he said he has never met a Mandalorian before but has heard stories about them.